mujosan/SAN-scripts/README.md

       UserKnownHostsFile=/dev/null

 Without the above any upgrades to a switch will break this script for that switch.
+The "Host" entry should contain a wildcard string for the switch names.

 * Dependencies